tansengming/stripe-rails/README.md

     Stripe::Plans::SILVER # => 'silver: ACME Silver'
     Stripe::Plans::GOLD # => 'gold: ACME Gold'

+Coupons are created in much the same way:

+    Stripe.coupon :super_elite_free_vip do |coupon|
+      coupon.duration = 'forever'
+      coupon.percent_off = 100
+      coupon.max_redemptions = 5
+    end

-To upload these plans onto stripe.com, run:
+To upload your plans and coupons onto stripe.com, run:

     rake stripe:prepare

-This will create any plans that do not currently exist, and treat as a NOOP any plans that do, so you can run this command safely as many times as you wish.
+This will create any plans and coupons that do not currently exist, and treat as a NOOP any plans that do, so you can run this command safely as many times as you wish.
+Now you can use any of these plans in your application.

 NOTE: You must destroy plans manually from your stripe dashboard.